-It is possible to use the DPDK execution context with any user pthread (aka.
-Non-EAL pthreads).
-In a non-EAL pthread, the lcore_id is always LCORE_ID_ANY which identifies that it is not an EAL thread with a valid, unique, lcore_id.
-Some libraries will use an alternative unique ID (e.g. TID), some will not be impacted at all, and some will work but with limitations (e.g. timer and mempool libraries).
+For non registered non-EAL pthread (with a LCORE_ID_ANY lcore_id), some libraries will use an alternative unique ID (e.g. TID), some will not be impacted at all, and some will work but with limitations (e.g. timer and mempool libraries).